-Application Number: 2023/0071
+Application Number: 2024/0802

-Location: Eagle Square, Front Street, Arnold
+Location: Eagle Square, Front Street, Arnold, Nottinghamshire

-Proposal: Temporary planning permission of 12 Market Stalls to continue to trade for a further 12 months (change of use).
+Proposal: Use of land for siting 12 market stalls.

 Applicant: Gedling Borough Council

 Agent:

-Case Officer: Calum Smith
+Case Officer: Joe Davies

 The application is referred to Planning Committee to comply with the Council constitution as the application is submitted by the Council and is on Council land.